 Top 10 Tax Deductions and Benefits for the Self-Employed

 Once you have a plan for creating your business, it’s time to talk money.
-Specifically, it’s time to learn how you can keep more of your money at tax time.
+Specifically, it’s time to learn how you can keep more of your money at tax time instead of paying full-time job and side business taxes.
 Here are the top 10 tax deductions you may be able to claim after creating a small business.

 Launching a business is hard work.
 In the first year of your business, you may be able to claim certain deductions.
 Deductions come from expenses related to creating your business, preparations to launch your business, and organizational costs.
 Organizational costs are fees related to picking a business structure.